 Just to start things on the right note, here are some ground rules:

 - Draft2Digtal currently accepts Word Doc and Docx files, ODT, Rich Text documents, and pre-formatted ePub files.

-- We cannot accept raw HTML files or PDFs for conversion.
+- We cannot accept raw HTML files or PDFs for conversion into ePub file format.

-- Files may not be larger than 50MB in size.
+- Files may not be larger than 100MB in size.

 With all that established, let’s dig a little deeper into how you can use Draft2Digital’s automated conversion tool to get a clean, use-anywhere ePub.

 EDITOR’S NOTE: In addition, you are welcome to download the generated ePub file from your Draft2Digital account and upload it to KDP, as KDP does accept preformatted ePub files.